thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

    ``sudo -u root ls -l /root``

-   Executable files contain x in the permission string.
-You should see a similar output: [TODO: Pete: This is confusing.]
+   Executable files contain *x* in the permission string.
+You should see a similar output:

    .. code-block:: bash